mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Questioner:** Okay.
 No frame...

 **Katagiri Roshi:** No frame.
 So that’s why I say *transparent*.
 That means *transformed*; you are transformed.
-Five *skandhas* immediately transformed.
-And your frames disappear and create another form.
+Five *skandhas* immediately transformed, and your frames disappear and create another form.
 Re-form, re-form, re-form.
 Re-formation?
-Reform, reform, exactly.
-Reform, the five *skandhas*.
+Re-form, re-form, exactly.
+Re-form the five *skandhas*.
 That is the second.
 Transformation.

 **Questioner:** Right.
 And the third point is that the forms come up again?

 **Katagiri Roshi:** Yes.
-That is that story, through that story.
+That is [explained] through that story.

 We shouldn’t forget that third one.
-Otherwise you cannot take care of your life, in so-called free freedom.
-You never experience freedom, perfect freedom.
-You cannot live in a peaceful world.
-You cannot build up a peaceful world if you forget the third point.
+Otherwise you cannot take care of your life, in so-called freedom.
+You never experience perfect freedom, you cannot live in a peaceful world, you cannot build up a peaceful world if you forget the third point.
 Whatever reason you have, even though your motivation spiritually is good, the result is a little bit confused.

 Like the human world.
-Look at the human world.
-The first motivation is pretty good, to believe something, to help.
-In order to help all sentient beings, we believe this and that, etc. Finally, under that beautiful faith... we fight.
+Look at the human world: the first motivation is pretty good, to believe something, to help.
+In order to help all sentient beings, we believe this and that, et cetera.
+Finally, under that beautiful faith... we fight.
 That always happens in the world.
 Don’t you think so?

 That’s why constantly you have to make your mind and body calm down and *be*.
 Reflect your body experience once more again in that mirror, and break into the shatters.
-And then come back, exactly everyday life, with all sentient beings.
+And then come back exactly [to] everyday life, with all sentient beings.

-In other words, you have to demonstrate, you have to show, actually, practically, peaceful life.
+In other words, you have to demonstrate, you have to show actual, practical, peaceful life.
 If you experience spiritual life reflected in that ancient mirror, you have to *demonstrate*, actually.
 It’s not the philosophical fascination or psychological fascination through the words.
-No. It’s very concrete, human life.
+No. It’s very concrete: human life.

 **Someone:** So the way to open your heart is through the transformation?